JayGreentreelive/lifechurch/locations/_posts/2016-04-25-comingsoon.md

   <h2>Learn More and Spread the Word</h2>

   <p>Thursday Church wants to make a lasting difference in your life, community, and in the world.<p>
   <p>Our mission is to lead people to become fully devoted followers of Christ.
-That's how we want to make a difference in Wichita.
+That's how we want to make a difference in Washington.
 Here’s how you can help:</p>

   <ul class="default">
-  <li>Sign up to receive updates about the LifeChurch.tv Wichita campus, launch date, and staff team.</li>
+  <li>Sign up to receive updates about the Thursday Church Washington campus, launch date, and staff team.</li>
-  <li>Like the <a href="http://www.facebook.com/{{ page.facebook }}">LifeChurch.tv Wichita Facebook page</a> to get the latest news.</li>
+  <li>Like the <a href="http://www.facebook.com/{{ page.facebook }}">Thursday Church Washington Facebook page</a> to get the latest news.</li>
-  <li>Invite your friends in the Wichita area:</li>
+  <li>Invite your friends in the Washington area:</li>
   </ul>

-  <a onclick="return popitup('http://twitter.com/home/?status=LifeChurch.tv is coming to Wichita, Kansas!
-Get more info at lifechurch.tv/wichita'); ga('send', 'event', 'Locations', 'Click', 'Wichita Share Twitter')" href="http://twitter.com/home/?status=LifeChurch.tv is coming to Wichita, Kansas!
-Get more info at lifechurch.tv/wichita" target="_blank" class="action"><i class="icon-social-twitter"></i> Invite on Twitter</a>
+  <a onclick="return popitup('http://twitter.com/home/?status=Thursday Church is coming to Washington, Indiana!
+Get more info at thursdaychurch.org/Washington'); ga('send', 'event', 'Locations', 'Click', 'Washington Share Twitter')" href="http://twitter.com/home/?status=Thursday Church is coming to Washington, Kansas!
+Get more info at Thursday Church/Washington" target="_blank" class="action"><i class="icon-social-twitter"></i> Invite on Twitter</a>
-   <a onclick="return popitup('http://www.facebook.com/sharer.php?app_id=567912296616576&amp;sdk=joey&amp;u=http%3A%2F%2Fwww.lifechurch.tv/locations/wch'); ga('send', 'event', 'Locations', 'Click', 'Wichita Share Facebook')" href="http://www.facebook.com/sharer.php?app_id=567912296616576&amp;sdk=joey&amp;u=http%3A%2F%2Fwww.lifechurch.tv/locations/wch" target="_blank" class="action"><i class="icon-social-facebook"></i> Invite on Facebook</a>
+   <a onclick="return popitup('http://www.facebook.com/sharer.php?app_id=567912296616576&amp;sdk=joey&amp;u=http%3A%2F%2Fwww.Thursday Church/locations/wch'); ga('send', 'event', 'Locations', 'Click', 'Washington Share Facebook')" href="http://www.facebook.com/sharer.php?app_id=567912296616576&amp;sdk=joey&amp;u=http%3A%2F%2Fwww.Thursday Church/locations/wch" target="_blank" class="action"><i class="icon-social-facebook"></i> Invite on Facebook</a>
   </article>

   <figure>
   <div class="panel">
-  <h6>Get email updates about LifeChurch.tv Wichita.</h6>
+  <h6>Get email updates about Thursday Church Washington.</h6>
   <p>We’ll send you information about the official launch and how you can help.
 But you won't get one thing: spam.</p>

   <!-- Begin MailChimp Signup Form -->